 Pools of blood within the body – another problem that happens in patients taking Xarelto – has other serious health risks, like brain bleeds (parenchymal hemorrhages), which can be fatal.
 Unfortunately, there is currently no antidote for brain bleeds.
 Though less dangerous, research also suggests that Xarelto can raise the risk of wound complications in those who have undergone hip or knee replacement.
 Such complications include infection and leakage and may require the patient to undergo additional surgeries.

 If you’ve taken Xarelto and you are having serious side effects, don’t wait.
 Speak with your physician immediately.
 Before you stop taking Xarelto or any medications, you should discuss the repercussions with your doctor.
 Documenting the hazardous effect of this medication may help you if you decide litigation is your best recourse for financial recovery.

 After a major surgery, complications are common.
 The drugs you take to prevent those complications shouldn’t mean more pain and further surgery.
 The lists included in this are not exhaustive; there can be further difficulties depending on the patient, the surgery, and the post-operative care.

 To find out if your response to Xarelto is similar to others, contact an attorney experienced with class action or mass tort lawsuits.
-We at Anapol Weiss are an experienced team of lawyers who approach each case seriously.
+We at Anapol Weiss are an experienced team of injury lawyers who approach each case seriously.
 Call today to set up your free consultation.